 The result is what we currently see – confused young people, disgruntled older people, and a booming cosmetic surgery industry.

-When did being appealing become more important than being smart or being a woman of integrity?
+When did being appealing become more important than being smart, creative or being a woman of integrity?
 When did it happen?

 Leave the babies alone, Media!!!!!